affkoul/swift-ios-livestream-app/README.md

 3. Open with xcode.

 4. Configure properly your developer account details.
-Replace all “server IP” with the proper server IP.
+Replace all "server IP" with the proper server IP.

 5. Run on your test device or simulator.